-All the organisations identified in Table 1 have provided input to this DPIA and have been involved in the DPIA validation process.
+All the organisations identified in Table 1 (except Cello Signal Ltd trading as The Leith Agency, Scottish Local Authorities and Employers) have provided input to this DPIA and have been involved in the DPIA validation process.

 Advice from independent experts of different professions has been sought, including solicitors, IT experts, security experts, epidemiologists, public health experts, data scientist, data and digital ethics experts, Data Protection Officers and Caldicott Guardians.